Avian Terms Glossary

 Abundance Weaned: A form of weaning a hand fed bird where the desired food is offered in plentiful amounts all the time.
 Hand feedings are not decreased in frequency or amount and are only stopped when the bird refuses them.

-Genetic & Colour Terms
+Genetics & Colour

 A term used to describe canaries which lack both black and brown melanin entirely and are only one colour, determined by the base colour.
 These birds are solid yellow, red, or white.